Mayoralty of Dennis Kucinich: 1977 election

 Under Republican Mayor Ralph Perk, Cleveland's mayoral elections had become nonpartisan.
 Initially, Kucinich, a Democrat, supported Perk.
 However, he started to criticize Perk, eventually broke off with him, and began making plans to run for mayor himself.
 Democratic support went to Edward F. Feighan, who was then a member of the Ohio House of Representatives.

 Many expected the real race to be between Kucinich and Feighan battling for the second spot and a run off against Perk.
 However, by the time of the mayoral primary, it became increasingly difficult for the city to meet its expenses.
 Some felt the city's publicly owned electric company, Municipal Light (Muny Light, today Cleveland Public Power) should be sold to a private electric company, the Cleveland Electric Illuminating Company (CEI).
 Perk agreed to the sale, a move that became one of the most heated election issues during the primary.
 Both Kucinich and Feighan attacked the mayor on the issue, demanding that the sale be canceled.
 As a result, Perk finished third behind both candidates.

 In his campaign, Kucinich hearkened back to the mayoralty of Tom L. Johnson, a progressive mayor who governed the city from 1901 to 1909.
 Kucinich ran on Johnson's populist philosophy, which he felt would serve to solve the city's problems.
 Tax abatement became the new issue held against Feighan.
 As a state representative, Feighan chaired the committee that passed tax abatement legislation in the Ohio House and now was unable to backtrack on the issue.
-In the general election, Kucinich won with 93,047 votes, against Feighan who received 90,074 votes.
+In the general election, Kucinich won with 51% of the vote, against Feighan who received 49%.
 At 31, he became the youngest mayor of a major U.S. city at that point.